 - Use their donor-advised fund to make an Impact Investment, keeping capital local.

-- Use capital gains from non-charitable investment accounts to invest in Opportunity Zones and, if held for at least 10 years, receive a tax deduction.
+- Use capital gains from non-charitable giving accounts to invest in Opportunity Zones and, if held for at least 10 years, receive a tax deduction.

 How can I learn more?